SunilGolden/DermatoAI-ISIC2018/README.md

 #### Arguments

+- `--architecture` (default: 'resnet50'): Architecture to use.
+Choose between 'vit' for Vision Transformer and 'resnet50' for ResNet-50.
 - `--batch_size` (default: 8): Input batch size for evaluation.
 - `--num_classes` (default: 7): Number of classes.
 - `--config_filepath` (default: './config/config.json'): Path to the configuration file.
 - `--checkpoint_filename` (default: './weights/best_model.pth'): Path to the saved model weights file.
 - `--cm_filename` (default: 'confusion_matrix'): Filename (without extension) for saving the generated confusion matrix image.
-- `--run_name` (default: 'batch8-lr0_0001-dropout0_1'): Name of the experiment run to be used for identifying the Weights & Biases run ID.
+- `--run_name` (default: 'resnet-batch8-lr0_0001-dropout0_1'): Name of the experiment run to be used for identifying the Weights & Biases run ID.
 - `--track_experiment` (optional): Flag to track the evaluation using Weights & Biases.